hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 yes

-[10:12:34](#ZM1uUp_3FOr5WDfxSO958uzWLd-9AQOIsyzYatg_36g) <hiiamboris (NOT THIS ONE)>: a game like this though should work on a 8086 Ì†ΩÌ∏â
+[10:12:34](#ZM1uUp_3FOr5WDfxSO958uzWLd-9AQOIsyzYatg_36g) <hiiamboris (NOT THIS ONE)>: a game like this though should work on a 8086 üòâ

 [10:15:32](#6LQRBXx1NOV7unMNfgTt0qL8WUrDMkUqJ6I5MI5yDUU) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-So why it might be slow in Red then? Ì†ΩÌ∏â
+So why it might be slow in Red then? üòâ

 [11:50:11](#ZPKqhB71GqhEM9t2TIQi-gajrAOBNC4jR_TNMp1A8nc) <planetsizecpu (Jose Luis)>:
-It is no slow @pekr I just adjust the moving objects number to the limit of playability on my computer, some times have to redesign the stage to save some elvator or kart to avoid overload, so in the hope the users may have better machines than me Ì†ΩÌ∏Ñ note that is a W10 related issue, in GTK the problem is just the inverse, things move too fast for the settings I wrote, so ... we have to adjust.
+It is no slow @pekr I just adjust the moving objects number to the limit of playability on my computer, some times have to redesign the stage to save some elvator or kart to avoid overload, so in the hope the users may have better machines than me üòÑ note that is a W10 related issue, in GTK the problem is just the inverse, things move too fast for the settings I wrote, so ... we have to adjust.

 [13:27:44](#07yPpahXQEh1-m2Z6VqvBUSb6v9m7npOG4e0e9TFioU) <ldci (Fran√ßois Jouen)>:
 @gchiu For facial recognition with redCV: http://redlcv.blogspot.com/2020/07/face-detection-with-redcv-and-haar.html